dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 ---
 layout: post
-title:  "Windowing in DuckDB"
+title:  "Windowing in dataminer"
 author: Richard Wesley
-excerpt: DuckDB, a free and Open-Source analytical data management system, has a state-of-the-art windowing engine that can compute complex moving aggregates like inter-quartile ranges as well as simpler moving averages.
+excerpt: dataminer, a free and Open-Source analytical data management system, has a state-of-the-art windowing engine that can compute complex moving aggregates like inter-quartile ranges as well as simpler moving averages.
 ---

 Window functions (those using the `OVER` clause) are important tools for analysing data series,